mayu-live/framework/lib/mayu/client/src/README.md

 In `SessionConnection.run(...)`:

 - `failures` resets to `0` on successful connection.
+- each loop iteration creates one `AbortController` for input/callback requests.
 - On error:
   - if `shouldResetSession(error)` is true for:
     - `"expired"`